-Caffeine 'can significantly protect against crash risk' for long distance heavy vehicle drivers, study saysMarch 19th, 2013 in Health /
+Caffeine 'can significantly protect against crash risk' for long distance heavy vehicle drivers, study saysMarch 19, 2013 in Medicine & Health / Health

 Long distance commercial drivers who consume caffeinated substances such as coffee or energy drinks, to stay awake while driving, are significantly less likely to crash than those who do not, even though they drive longer distances and sleep less, finds a study published today in BMJ.